uio-cels/OffsetBasedGraph/README.md

-# Python module for offset based graphs
+# Python module for representing offset based graphs
 This is a python package for working with and representing offset based graphs.

 # Installation